ericcornelissen/git-tag-annotation-action/CONTRIBUTING.md

 - Commit to the new branch and push the commits
 - Make a Pull Request

+> :information_source: If you want to make a contribution to v1 of the Action,
+> please refer to the [Contributing Guidelines for v1].

 ## New Features

 The simplicity of this Action is by design.
 It is unlikely new features will be